mal/locksmith/README.md

 -

 **WARNING**: This is a brain dump of an idea.
-It has not and should not be implented in a real world application without properly testing it.
+It has not and should not be implented in a real world application without proper testing.

 -